-If you are a man contemplating or confronting divorce, you must first gather knowledge and information about the divcorce process.
-Help, guidance, and information to get you the best result are readily available for you.
+If you are a man contemplating or confronting divorce, you must first gather knowledge and information about the divorce process.
+Help, guidance and information to get you the best result are readily available for you.
 I want you to know:

-- 1. The different and distinctive ways you can resolve your divorce. - Those truly effective professionals who can help you get what you want out of your divorce are in our community. - 3.
-That understanding the laws that govern divorce and understanding the process of divorce will help you to get what you want. - 4.
+- 1. The different and distinctive ways you can resolve your divorce. - 2.
+Those truly effective professionals who can help you get what you want out of your divorce are in our community. - 3.
+That understanding the laws that govern divorce and understanding the process of divorce will help youto get what you want. - 4.
 How to handle financial issues starting RIGHT NOW.

 My name is Connie J. Merwine.
 I have been a lawyer since 1988 and have handled divorce and custody cases since 1990.
-I started my law firm with my partners, Joseph P. Hanyon and Michael B. Kaspszyk in 1997 and have focused my attention on family law.
+I started my law firm with my partners, Joseph P. Hanyon and

+Michael B. Kaspszyk in 1997 and have focused my attention on family law.
 I wrote this book for men because I see that men need one organized and comprehensive handbook to answer their most important questions quickly and give them the framework in which to conduct themselves during the divorce process to avoid the mistakes other men have made in similar situations.
-I also saw that although there were a lot of resources for women, there was a void in resources for men
+Also, although there are a lot of resources for women, there is a void in resources for men.